opengsn/gsn-protocol/gsn-protocol.md

 Actually, the ForwardRequest matches the 6 fields of an Ethereum transaction - from,to,value,gas,nonce,data To these, GSN adds the GSN-specific fields, like relaying fee and paymaster.

+### Future Upgrade support.

+The GSN contracts are by design un-upgradeable in-place: A user (whether its a relayer, paymaster or recipient contract) trust existing code to stay without modification).
+Still, we forsee that in the future some contracts might need to be updated, and thus we should plan ahead to support such upgrades.

+##### General Upgrade Flows
+(actual details are in the following sections)
+- New contracts are deployed.
+- Stakeholders (relay operators, paymaster creators) review those new contracts, and decide if they want to support them.
+Note that they are free to continue and work with old RelayHubs.
+  By "support" it might either mean just adding those addresses, or might require code modifications.
+- Relayers may support transactions sent for old and new relay-hubs
+- Clients rely on Paymasters to select the appropriate network (=RelayHub) for them, and thus if a paymaster uses a new relayhub, the clients are switched too.
+- Over time, when traffic of old relayhub dwindles, relays might opt to stop its support.

+##### StakeManager

+The StakeManager was built as simple as possible, since this is the contract that controls the stakes.
+It is built so that relayers won't need new stakes in order to support newly deployed relayer.
+A change in the StakeMaanger will require a new set of contracts and relayers and new stakes in the new StakeManager.
+This will make a burden on relayer owners, to have new stakes if they want to support both new and old RelayHubs during the transition

+##### Deprecating old RelayHubs

+Since the RelayHub is an un-owned contreact, there is no way to deprecate it or force relayers not to support it.
+Still, in order to incentivise relayers and clients to use latest relayer version, we will introduce a mechanism to allow *OpenGSN consortium* to "deprecate" a RelayHub, but making all transactions burn half the fee - this makes it less profitable for the relayer (or force the relayers to double the fee, which makes them less profitable for clients).

+In either case, Paymasters and clients are incentivised to move to the new RelayHub to pay less fees, and thus relayers will also add support for the new RelayHub.

+(There's no real requirement for relayers to stop supporting old RelayHubs as long as there is still some traffic there)

+##### Bugfixes on RelayHub

+In case the RelayHub (or Penalizer) need to be updated without changing the API, the process is as follows:

+1. a new RelayHub is deployed (with optionally new Penalizer), using the same StakeManager
+2. The relayer owner should call `StakeManager.authorizeHub` for the new RelayHub (probably after auditing its new code)
+3. The Relayer adds workers (no need to re-stake: its the same stake manager) - worker addresses can't be shared between RelayHubs.
+4. The relayer now can handle requests on both RelayHubs.
+5. At any point, the owner may unregister any relayHub, and after unstake delay, withdraw the remaining eth in the worker accounts. unlocking the stake on the StakeManager is equivalent to unregistering the relayer from all RelayHubs.
+6. A paymaster MAY support multiple RelayHubs, but probably after such upgrades, paymasters will stop working with the old hub, and only use the new hub (current Paymaster implementation only support a single relayhub)

+#### API change update

+There are 2 possible API changes:
+- Relayer-RelayHub api change (requires a new relayer, and new client SDK)
+- RelayHub-Paymaster API change

 ## Attacks and mitigations